abhijeet1069/OSSU/core-programming/4-OOD/src/1-module/1-module.md

-# All Courses:
+# All Courses

-## Object Oriented Design
+* Object Oriented Design
-## Design Patterns
+* Design Patterns
-## Software Architecture
+* Software Architecture
-## Service Oriented Architecture
+* Service Oriented Architecture

-## Software Design
-Software design looks at the lower level aspects of a system.

-## Software Architecture
+## Software Design and Architecture

-Software architecture looks at the higher level aspects of a system.
+Software design looks at the lower level aspects of a system, while software architecture looks at the higher level aspects of a system.

-# Expressing requirements:
+## Expressing requirements

-## User Stories
+### User Stories

 Once a requirement is elicited, it needs to be expressed in some form.
 One technique for expressing a requirement is called a user story.
 A user story is simply a requirement, often from the perspective of an end-user, which is stated in natural language.
 You may have seen Sam using one